flipwise/kde-plasma-chili/README.md

 This means:
 - Lato as the default font
-- Enforce QtRendering everywere in order to avoid bad kerning
 - Usernames are bolded
 - Added code to turn off font hinting